QubesOS/qubes-doc/customization/dispvm-customization.md

 qvm-prefs <sys-VMName> provides_network true
 ~~~

-Next, set the old `sys-` VM's autostart to false, and update any VMs that referenced the old one.
+Next, set the old `sys-` VM's autostart to false, and update any references to the old one.
 For example, `qvm-prefs sys-firewall netvm <sys-VMName>`.
 See below for a complete example of a `sys-net` replacement: